thedavidnovak/chat-in-a-nutshell/README.md

 ### --available-models

 List available OpenAI models using the `--available-models` argument.
+Not all models are suitable to use with this script.

 ### --available-models-gpt

 List available ChatGPT models using the `--available-models-gpt` argument.
+Not all models are suitable to use with this script.

+### --available-tools

+List available tools for function calling using the `--available-tools` argument.

+### --use-tools, --no-tools

+Specify `--use-tools` to enable the model the access to user-defined tools.
+Specify `--no-tools` to disable it.
+The option is saved for future requests.
+Tools are disabled by default. **Note:** To use tools, you must set the `TOOLS_URL` environment variable to the URL path of your tool definitions.
+You can refer to `example_tools.json` in the repository to see the example tool definition file structure.

+### -e, --reasoning-effort
+Set the reasoning effort by specifying `--reasoning-effort, -e`.
+Choose one of the available options: low, medium, high.
+The option is saved for future requests.
+The default value for this script is low reasoning effort.
+This configuration is only applicable to reasoning models.

 ## Requirements